Guide To Building Your Ecommerce Sales Funnel For Better Conversions (With Examples)

 - Retargeting with Facebook Ads is another way to keep the users engaged with your brand at this stage.
 With some bare minimum configuration, facebook will automatically start retargeting users who have already visited your online store

 - Another important reason why users drop at stage 1 is because the product page did not have all the necessary information for a user to make their decision.
 This can be due to missing options like colours, sizes, items not delivered to a zip code, too much time for delivery, not sure of product specs even after reading the description.
-Checkout different ways to optimise your product page here.
+Checkout different ways to optimize your product page here.

 Stage 3: Decision

 Now that the user has added items in the cart, it brings you to the crucial stage of decision making.
-The job of your website at this stage is to nudge them in the right direction so they can go ahead and complete the payment.
+The job of your ecommerce website at this stage is to nudge them in the right direction so they can go ahead and complete the payment.
 Just like the previous stage, less than 10% of stage 2 users move to the Decision stage.

 Let’s see how smart website notifications and emails can help you at this stage.

 A lot of potential sales are lost due to lack of website notifications.
 It’s an effective mechanism to connect a user who is indecisive about making a purchase or a visitor who is re-engaging with your online store.

 Website notifications are extremely powerful means of improving conversions as these messages can be highly personalised based on user behavior, past engagement and several other factors.

 Quad Lock shows a popup for users with exit intent.
 The goal here is to capture their email address and nurture this lead through email sequences.

 On the other hand, Tanner waits for user inactivity and then shows a Free Shipping popup to entice users to complete the purchase.